 The process of distributing treated water to the consumers is called water distribution system.
 The distribution system includes pumps, reservoirs, valves, water meter, pipe fittings, etc. The cost of the distribution system is about 40-70 % of the total of the entire scheme.

-The aim of a good water distribution system is to supply water to all the consumers whenever required in sufficient quantity with required pressure without any leakage.
+A good water distribution system aims to supply water to all the consumers whenever required in sufficient quantity with required pressure without any leakage.

 1. The system should be economical to maintain and operate.